machinefi/w3bstream-ios-sdk/README.md

 let wsurl = URL(string: "wss://xxxxx")!
 w3bStream.config(httpsurl, websocketUrl: wsurl)
 w3bStream.interval = 5 //5 seconds
+//Cause the websocket costs time on connecting, we recommend to build the websocket initially w3bStream.buildWebsocketConnect(wsurl!)

 ```
  The https url and websocket url are optional.
 But  one  must be set at least.
  If interval is greater than 0.
 The upload action will be repeated in specified seconds.
 The default is 0.